 Massive debt like this, is the norm though, at least with law school.
 Many young lawyers head to the huge firms where they work insane hours, but make six figures right out of school to pay off their debts.
 My husband had absolutely no interest in working at a big firm downtown.
 He was more interested in being around the family than making big bucks.
 And I was grateful not to go to bed alone each night.

 In fact, at first we were in no hurry to pay off our loans at all.
 We were in the Income Based Repayment program (here’s why we chose IBR), so with our income and family size, we didn’t even have any payments due.

-In fact, as of today, our repayment amount is still zero, because our income level is low for our family size.
-However, our unsubsidized loans are still gaining interest (and fast).
-While we are not required to begin paying off the loans yet, the total amount owed still increases as interest accrues.
+In fact, for the entire time we were repaying our student loan debt, our required payment was actually zero dollars because our income level was low for our family size.
+However, our unsubsidized loans were still gaining interest (and fast).
+While under IBR we were not required to begin paying off the loans, the total amount owed still increased as interest accrued.

 A change of heart

 At first, we weren’t sold on working to pay off our loans right away.
 We really wanted to save for a house.
 In November 2012 we paid off a small $4,000 loan just for the heck of it, but kept saving what little we could for a house.

 Then in May 2013 I read Dave Ramsey’s Total Money Makeover and started considering his ideas.
 Once I crunched some numbers and realized how fast our loans are growing (and how enormous they would be if we put them on hold to save for a down payment first), I was convinced that paying off the loans first was what we should do.
 I know my husband wanted a house even more than I do, but he was also willing to give his all to paying off debt first.